MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/grafana.md

 [!INCLUDE [version](../../includes/version-vsts-plus-azdevserver-2019.md)]

-Grafana is an open source, feature rich metrics dashboard and graph editor for Graphite, Elasticsearch, OpenTSDB, Prometheus and InfluxDB.
+Grafana is an open source, feature-rich metrics dashboard and graph editor for Graphite, Elasticsearch, OpenTSDB, Prometheus and InfluxDB.
 You can use the service hook described in this article to annotate Grafana dashboards upon completion of deployments in Azure Pipelines.

 ![Grafana dashboard with annotations](./media/grafana/dashboard-with-annotations.png)